 Recognizing that different aspects of language—including oral language, reading, writing, and visual representation—develop in conjunction with each other, our language arts curriculum encourages first graders to grow in all of these areas.

 Careful selection of rich and relevant literature, interactive read-alouds, and opportunities to discuss and share books as a whole group and in reading partnerships are important components that build a community of learners who fall in love with reading.
-Because children range from emergent to more advanced in their reading skills, teachers guide individual readers in selecting independent reading books that are “just right” for them, and regularly meet one-on-one and in small groups to give tailored instruction for advancing decoding and comprehension skills.
+Because children range from emergent to more advanced in their reading skills, teachers guide individual readers in selecting independent reading books that are “just right” for them, and regularly meet one-on-one and in small groups to provide tailored instruction for advancing decoding and comprehension skills.

 First graders engage in an authentic Writers’ Workshop with ample opportunities to be inspired, write and draw, share, give and receive feedback, and polish their writing for publication.
 Mini-lessons encourage the development of good writing habits, encoding (translating spoken language into written language) skills, crafting techniques, and conventions of writing.
 Writers explore a wide range of genres including memoir, biography, “How To” books, “All About” books, poetry, letter-writing, lists, and opinion pieces.